CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

     rm -f "/opt/cisco/amp/etc/events.db"
     initctl start cisco-amp

-To clear cache in CentOS versions 7 and above use the following commands:
+To clear cache in RHEL/CentOS versions 7 and above use the following commands:

 .. code::